The Technology M&A Review: Finland

 In asset deals, a transfer of assets under the Finnish Employment Contracts Act corresponds to a transfer under the Acquired Rights Directive.
 In other words, in the case of an asset acquisition, the employees of an acquired company are automatically transferred by law to the receiving company along with the business.
 Neither of the parties to the transaction have the right to terminate any employment contracts solely based on the transfer (although the employees themselves have the right to do so in connection with the transfer).

 To terminate an employment contract, there must be either an individual reason related to the employee's person, or a collective reason related to financial or production factors.
-The Act on Co-operation within Undertakings, as amended,14 imposes a joint obligation on the parties to an asset acquisition to inform employees of the acquisition as well as the legal, economic and social consequences of the acquisition.
+The Act on Co-operation within Undertakings, as amended,13 imposes a joint obligation on the parties to an asset acquisition to inform employees of the acquisition as well as the legal, economic and social consequences of the acquisition.
 If there is a possibility of terminations, layoffs or reorganisations as a consequence of the asset acquisition, the relevant party (transferee or transferor, as the case may be) must fulfil the co-determination negotiation obligations provided in the Act on Co-operation within Undertakings.

-Under the Act on the Right in Employee Inventions, as amended,15 an employer has the right, under certain conditions and subject to reasonable compensation, to obtain the rights to a patentable invention made by an employee.
-The Act is mostly non-mandatory, and is applicable only insofar as an employer and an employee have not agreed otherwise.
+Under the Act on the Right in Employee Inventions, as amended,14 an employer has the right, under certain conditions and subject to reasonable compensation, to obtain the rights to a patentable invention made by an employee.
+The Act is mostly non-mandatory and is applicable only insofar as an employer and an employee have not agreed otherwise.
 A significant mandatory provision to be noted, however, is an employee's right to reasonable compensation for an invention obtained by his or her employer.
 Finnish technology companies also typically implement employee invention policies through which employees are incentivised to notify and transfer any employee inventions to their employer.

-It is also important to note that the founders or shareholders of a company may not always be employees, whereby in technology M&A agreements, buyers would typically seek to receive assurance that relevant IP transfers from founders and shareholders to the company have been made (as well as transfers from strategic suppliers and other external cooperation parties) through the use of explicit covenants or specific indemnities.
+Also, the founders or shareholders of a company may not always be employees, whereby in technology M&A agreements, buyers would typically seek to receive assurance that relevant IP transfers from founders and shareholders to the company have been made (as well as transfers from strategic suppliers and other external cooperation parties) through the use of explicit covenants or specific indemnities.

-The data protection regulation in Finland includes the Data Protection Act,16 which implements and supplements the EU's General Data Protection Regulation, and its national application.
+The data protection regulation in Finland includes the Data Protection Act,15 which implements and supplements the EU's General Data Protection Regulation, and its national application.
 Among other things, the Data Protection Act provides for the appointment, organisation and powers of the supervisory authority on data protection matters.
 The Data Protection Act also provides for the processing of special categories of personal data and personal identity codes, and restrictions of the rights of data subjects.

 When planning a technology M&A transaction, careful consideration should be given to when and on what grounds employees' personal data can be disclosed to an acquiring company.
 The Finnish Data Protection Ombudsman has concluded that detailed salary information of employees and performance appraisals should not be disclosed to a potential acquirer before a transaction has taken place.
 In other words, it is often preferable to conduct due diligence on a template or summary basis when it comes to documents containing personal data.